 Membership opportunities allow families to receive unlimited admission to both the San Diego Zoo and the San Diego Zoo Safari Park.
 In addition, members receive shopping and dining discounts, invitations to members-only events, and more.
 Check the website for details; some restrictions apply with certain prices only available to families residing in certain zip codes.

-Families will find many dining options throughout the Zoo.
-Different eateries are scattered throughout the Zoo, so it may be a good idea to look at the menus beforehand (all available online) to get a sense of what your family would like to eat and then make sure you’re in that area of the Zoo at meal time.
-Menus range from hamburgers and chicken fingers to wraps and salads to orange chicken and egg rolls, and much more.
+Keep in mind, that during the re-opening phase, restaurant options and hours may be limited.
+Generally, however, families will find many dining options scattered throughout the Zoo, so it may be a good idea to look at the options beforehand to get a sense of what your family would like to eat and then make sure you’re in that area of the Zoo at meal time.
+Menus range from casual (hamburgers, chicken fingers) to fresh California cuisine (wraps, salads), “Asian favorites” (orange chicken, egg rolls), and much more.